ArchipelagoMW/Archipelago/README.md

 - The curtains in Skull Woods and Hyrule Castle Tower that normally require a sword to cut have been removed.
 - Ganon takes damage from the Hammer.
 - The magic barrier to Hyrule Castle Tower can be broken with a Hammer.
+- The Hammer can be used to activate the Ether and Bombos tablets.

 ```
 --goal [{ganon,pedestal,dungeons,triforcehunt,crystals}]